This mosque is right on the waterfront.

-Bodrum's poshest and most popular address for Turkish clubbers, Küba has all the plasma screens, disaffected DJs, shiny poles and laser...
+Bodrum's poshest and most popular address for Turkish clubbers, Küba has all the plasma screens, disaffected DJs and laser beams one...

-Across from the eponymous mosque, this local favourite does tasty kebaps, including the İskender (Döner lamb on a bed of crumbled pide,...
+Across from the eponymous mosque, this favourite hole-in-the-wall does tasty kebaps on homemade bread, including the İskender (döner...

 Turgutreis Caddesi · interesting places nearby

-One of the Seven Wonders of the Ancient World, the Mausoleum was the greatest achievement of Carian King Mausolus (r 376–353 BC), who also moved the Carian capital from Mylasa (Milas) to Halicarnassus.
-Today, the only ancient elements to survive are the pre-Mausolean stairways and tomb chambers, the Mausolean drainage system, the entry to Mausolus' tomb chamber, precinct wall bits and some large fluted marble column drums.
+One of the Seven Wonders of the Ancient World, the Mausoleum was the greatest achievement of Carian King Mausolus (r 376–353 BC), who moved his capital from Mylasa (today's Milas) to Halicarnassus.
+The only ancient elements to survive are the pre-Mausolean stairways and tomb chambers, the narrow entry to Mausolus' tomb chamber and a huge green stone that blocked it, the Mausolean drainage system, precinct wall bits and some large fluted marble column drums.

-Before his death, the king planned his own tomb, to be designed by Pythius (architect of Priene's Temple of Athena).
-When he died, his wife (and sister), Artemisia, oversaw the completion of the enormous, white-marble tomb topped by stepped pyramids.
-Incredibly, the Mausoleum stood relatively intact until the Knights Hospitaller needed building material for the Castle of St Peter; between 1406 and 1522, almost all of it was reused or ground into powder for walls.
+Before his death, the king planned his own tomb, to be designed by Pytheos, the architect of Priene's Temple of Athena.
+When he died, his wife (and sister), Artemisia, oversaw the completion of the enormous, white-marble colonnaded tomb topped by a 24-step pyramid and a quadriga, a four-horse chariot carrying Mausolus.
+In the late 15th century the Knights Hospitaller found the Mausoleum in ruins, perhaps destroyed by an earthquake, and between 1494 and 1522, almost all of it was reused as building blocks for the castle or burned for the lime content to strengthen the walls.
 Luckily, the more impressive ancient friezes were incorporated into the castle walls, while original statues of Mausolus and Artemisia were sent to the British Museum.

-The site has relaxing gardens , with excavations to the right and a covered arcade to the left – the latter contains a copy of the famous frieze in the British Museum.
+The site has relaxing gardens , with excavations to the west and a covered arcade to the east – the latter contains a copy of the famous frieze now in the British Museum.
 Four original fragments displayed were discovered more recently.
 Models, drawings and documents indicate the grand dimensions of the original Mausoleum.
-A scale model of Mausolus' Halicarnassus and the Mausoleum also stand.
+A scale model of Mausolus' Halicarnassus is also on display.